The ‘wild’ Bond 26 rumour that would change the British spy series in a huge way

 Pouring water on the rumour is the fact the film is currently yet to be written, with producer Barbara Broccoli recently saying a search for the next Bond has “not even begun”.

-A spokesman for Eon production and MGM said: “We do not comment on speculation.”
+A spokesman for Eon ProductionS and MGM said: “We do not comment on speculation.”
 The Independent has contacted the studios for further comment.

 It would certainly be a switch-up for the long-running spy series, which launched in 1962 with Dr No.